tfabris/BlueGigaEmpeg/README.md

 Other issues
 ------------------------------------------------------------------------------
-Some problems can be solved by rebooting the Bluetooth module.
-Simply sleep the empeg by pressing and holding the top button, then wake it up again with another button press.
-This bounces power to the tuner module connector where the BlueGigaEmpeg gets its power.

 If there is good audio, but commands such as next/previous track and play/pause don't work, and if track titles do not display on your car stereo, See the section titled ["Test AVRCP behavior and set serial port crossover